Zainnn15/Group_09/use_cases/Add_Complaint(Use Case 2).md

 6. The system will send the complaint to the grocery store for reviewing.

 ### Alternate Flows
-- If customer accidently clicks **cancel** instead of **Submit Complaint**.
+- If customer accidently clicks **Cancel** instead of **Submit Complaint**.
   1. The system will give an pop up saying "Are you sure you want to disgard this complaint".
-- If the c
+- If the customer adds a complaint after the return policy date.
-  1. The system will give a message saying "are you sure" to make sure if it was an accident or not.
+  1. The system will give an error message saying "Can not add complaint.
+The order has passed the return policy date".

 ### Postconditions
 The grocery store reviews the complaint and provides the customer with a refund or new product.